cardano-foundation/CIP-0094-polls/README.md

 Note: We will add to and improve this guidance and information in the first half of May as part of the PreProd test run.

 ## System preparation
-To run the poll governance subcommands, a version 8.x.x or higher of cardano-cli from the [input-output-hk/cardano-node](https://github.com/input-output-hk/cardano-node) repository is required (look for tag [8.0.0-untested](https://github.com/input-output-hk/cardano-node/releases/tag/8.0.0-untested) or higher).
+To run the poll governance subcommands, a version of cardano-cli with governance poll subcommand support is required.
+There are a couple of options for you:

+1) Checkout and build [8.0.0-untested](https://github.com/input-output-hk/cardano-node/releases/tag/8.0.0-untested) (or higher) from the [input-output-hk/cardano-node](https://github.com/input-output-hk/cardano-node) repository.
+2) Checkout and build [release/1.35](https://github.com/CardanoSolutions/cardano-node/tree/release/1.35) from the [cardanosolutions/cardano-node](https://github.com/CardanoSolutionsCardanoSolutions/cardano-node) repository.
+3) Download pre-built binaries, for a standard Linux system

+### 1) Build cardano-cli v8
 Please note that version 8 as successor of the previous v1.35.x codebase has undergone an extensive revision.
 So the build process on your system may be a bit different than you were used to.
 We provide a [build script](scripts/build_CCLI8.sh) here, which was tested on Linux/Ubuntu, and should serve you as a help.
 If it does not run successfully on your system, please try to find the adjustments for your system using the steps that are already given there.

-### Download the build script:
+**Download the v8 build script:**

 ```bash
 mkdir "$HOME/tmp";cd "$HOME/tmp"